Ramizah/teamTwoGame/README.md

 IMPORTANT: You'll need unity to run the code, just import the package once you've opened a project.
 You will also need virtual studio code to access the C# files

-The dice in the center of the board is clickable and moves each player.
-It will not be accessible to a specific player until the other has moved.

 Other things to work on:

 1. 3D physics dice and code